 3. Don’t focus on job titles

 We can get wrapped up in climbing the corporate ladder or following a certain career path.
 Enough of that!
-It’s time you refocus on your skills, your passions and your internal compass.
+It’s time you refocus on your skills, your passions, and your internal compass.

 4. Refocus on outcomes

 Procrastination, a form of excuse, is a real struggle for so many professionals and job seekers.
-The solution is in finding positivity in the task at hand by linking it to a bigger picture goal.
+The solution is in finding positivity in the task at hand by linking it to a bigger-picture goal.
 Here’s one easy way to make this a habit.
 Sometimes I refocus my to-do lists on outcomes.
 What does that mean?
 Make the heading for your job search to-do list something with meaning and impact.
 For example, instead of ‘to-do list for job hunting’, use ‘uplift disadvantaged communities through leadership development work’.
 Then create a list that will help you attain that big picture ideal.
-Yes, you probably hate customising cover letters or digging through job boards, but when you connect mundane or time-consuming tasks with a positive outcome, it gets a whole lot easier.
+Yes, you probably hate customizing cover letters or digging through job boards, but when you connect mundane or time-consuming tasks with a positive outcome, it gets a whole lot easier.